Lumi-supercomputer/LUMI-training-materials/docs/User-Updates/Update-202601/index.md

 that there would be problems.**
 -->

+### Known issues so far with the software stacks

+1. Basic software stacks using partition/G may give issues, in particular when trying to build software on it now.

+    The only solutions are to either move to LUMI/25.03, or we have to rebuild 24.03 for partition/G completely which can only be done in downtime and therefore was not done yet to minimise the maintenance period.
+So the only practical solution is to move on to 25.03 if you are affected...

+2. We haven't been able to test yet on the production system, but software using the `libpsl` module from the older LUMI software stacks, may fail.
+A solution has been implemented in 25.03 and we are considering options for 24.03 and 23.09.

 ## Other software stacks

 Local software stacks, with the one provided in `/appl/local/csc` as the most prominent example,